 Currently, Heebner is betting the farm on Brazil.
 At last report, his biggest holding was Petrobras, at 14%.
 More than half of fund assets are invested in Brazil.

 Maybe soon Brazil—and Ken Heebner—will knock the cover off the ball again.
 I’m sure they will at some point.
 But I’m out of the home run derby.
 I’m behind the count on my retirement hopes.
 Singles can get me where I need to go over the next 15 or 20 years—but I can’t afford to strike out again.

 William Ehart is a journalist in the Washington, D.C., area.
-Bill’s previous articles for HumbleDollar were No A for Effort and Father Knew Best.
+Bill’s previous articles were No A for Effort and Father Knew Best.
 In his spare time, he enjoys writing for beginning and intermediate investors on why they should invest and how simple it can be, despite all the financial noise.
 Follow Bill on Twitter @BillEhart.